Rare Species Guide

 Biology / Life History

-The Louisiana waterthrush winters in Central America and the West Indies.
-In Minnesota, Louisiana waterthrushes return to breeding areas in mid-April, and nesting activities are well underway by early May.
-This is one of the earliest nesting warblers in the state, and consequently it has probably been overlooked in many areas because singing activity has largely ceased by late May and June, when most breeding bird surveys are conducted.
-In breeding areas, Louisiana waterthrushes occupy well-defended breeding territories.
-Their linear territories follow a stream bed and can vary regionally from 400-900 m (1,312-2,953 ft.) in length (Robinson 1995).
-The Louisiana waterthrush typically builds its nests in small hollows or cavities within the root mass of upturned trees, within the bank or stream side, or under fallen logs.
+The Louisiana Waterthrush winters in Central America and the West Indies.
+In Minnesota, Louisiana Waterthrushes return to breeding areas in mid-April, and nesting activities are well underway by early May.
+This is one of the earliest nesting warblers in the state; consequently, it has probably been overlooked in many areas because singing activity has largely ceased by late May and June when most breeding bird surveys are conducted.
+In breeding areas, Louisiana Waterthrushes occupy well-defended breeding territories.
+Their linear territories follow a stream bed and can vary regionally from 400-900 m (1310-2950 ft.) in length (Mattsson et al. 2020).
+The Louisiana Waterthrush typically builds its nests in small hollows or cavities within the root mass of upturned trees along the bank or stream side or under fallen logs.
 The female lays an average of 5 eggs, which hatch after 13 days.
 The young fledge approximately 9 days after hatching.
 Major food items are aquatic invertebrates.

 Conservation / Management

-Louisiana waterthrushes require mature deciduous forest adjacent to streams.
-In southeastern Minnesota most stream valleys have been disturbed by grazing, logging, and/or cultivation.
-Stream valleys with insufficient canopy cover (less than 80%-90%), and a resultant dense herbaceous layer dominated by graminoids or weedy forbs, are unsuitable for this species.
-Management considerations for Louisiana waterthrush habitat in southeastern Minnesota include maintaining mature stream-side forests, providing or maintaining nesting habitat in steep, eroding stream banks, and increasing riffle areas and shallow stream edges (Stucker 2000).
-Louisiana waterthrushes also require relatively large tracts of forest.
-Although the minimum width of forest corridors necessary for waterthrushes is unknown, a suggested buffer of 100 m (328 ft.) should be protected around the species' core riparian habitat (NatureServe 2008).
-Other potential threats to Louisiana waterthrushes include stream siltation and poor water quality due to agricultural run-off or other sources.
-Even though brood parasitism by brown-headed cowbirds in southeastern Minnesota is at the low end of reported rates for the Louisiana waterthrush, it still remains a conservation concern (Stucker 2000).
-When habitat management for trout is proposed in occupied or high quality Louisiana waterthrush habitat, care should be taken to maintain microhabitat elements important to this rare species.
+Louisiana Waterthrushes require mature deciduous forest adjacent to streams.
+In southeastern Minnesota, most stream valleys have been disturbed by grazing, tree removal, and/or cultivation.
+Stream valleys with insufficient canopy cover (less than 80%-90%) and the resultant dense herbaceous layer dominated by graminoids or weedy forbs are unsuitable for this species.
+Management considerations for Louisiana Waterthrush habitat in southeastern Minnesota include maintaining mature stream-side forests, providing or maintaining nesting habitat in stream banks, and increasing riffle areas and shallow stream edges (Stucker 2000).
+Louisiana Waterthrushes also require relatively large tracts of forest.
+Although the minimum width of forest corridors necessary for waterthrushes is unknown, most suitable forested stream valleys in Minnesota were a minimum of 300 meters wide (often 2-3 times that distance).
+Other potential threats to Louisiana Waterthrushes include stream siltation and poor water quality because of various human land uses (Mattsson et al. 2020).
+Although brood parasitism by Brown-headed Cowbirds (Molothrus ater) in southeastern Minnesota is low for the Louisiana Waterthrush (Stucker 2000), it remains a conservation concern.
+When habitat management for trout is proposed in occupied or high-quality Louisiana Waterthrush habitat, care should be taken to maintain microhabitat elements important to this rare species.
+Invasive plant species, particularly garlic mustard (Alliaria petiolate) and reed canary grass (Phalaris arundinacea) are becoming established in many streams in southeastern Minnesota.
+Dense infestations of either of these invasives could have serious, detrimental effects on waterthrush habitat.

 Conservation Efforts in Minnesota

-Breeding bird surveys by the Minnesota Biological Survey and research in southeastern Minnesota have greatly increased our knowledge of the distribution, habitat use, ecology, and management of Louisiana waterthrushes in Minnesota.
-Stucker (2000) identified microhabitat features important to this species, and investigated the effects of trout habitat improvement on waterthrushes in southeastern Minnesota.
-Because a vast majority of Louisiana waterthrushes in southeastern Minnesota occur along designated trout steams, trout stream restoration can affect waterthrush populations.
-If habitat improvement projects for trout in poor waterthrush habitat include considerations for waterthrush nesting and feeding areas, they can actually benefit waterthrush populations.
+Breeding bird surveys by the Minnesota Biological Survey (MBS) and research in southeastern Minnesota have greatly increased our knowledge of the distribution, habitat use, ecology, and management of Louisiana Waterthrushes in Minnesota.
+Stucker (2000) identified microhabitat features important to this species and investigated the effects of trout habitat improvement on waterthrushes in southeastern Minnesota.
+Because a vast majority of Louisiana Waterthrushes in southeastern Minnesota occur along designated trout streams, trout stream restoration can affect waterthrush populations.
+Habitat improvement strategies that reduce the shallow-water-terrestrial interface (e.g., small, exposed rocks within the streambed or woody debris such as logs or branches) could negatively impact waterthrushes.
+However, trout habitat improvement projects in poor waterthrush habitat can benefit waterthrush populations if they add key microhabitat features, stabilize eroded banks, and improve water quality.
+During the 2009-2013 Minnesota Breeding Bird Atlas, Louisiana Waterthrushes were found in 10 blocks in 9 counties (Pfannmuller et al. 2017).
+Bird surveys by MBS documented Louisiana Waterthrushes in the equivalent of 41 blocks in 12 counties.
+Continued surveys, including re-survey of historic waterthrush streams and surveys of new areas of potentially suitable habitat, leading to establishment of monitoring routes along key streams will allow a better understanding of the status and viability of Minnesota’s Louisiana Waterthrush population into the future.

 References and Additional Information